iOS News for iPhone and iPad Owners

 "Tethering" coming soon to iPhone

-According to Gizmodo, ATT and Apple are trying to work on an Apple app for "tethering" your iPhone service to a regular mac -- in other words, using the phone to provide internet connectivity to the desktop.1
+According to Gizmodo, ATT and Apple are trying to work on an Apple app for "tethering" your iPhone service to a regular mac -- in other words, using the phone to provide internet connectivity to the desktop.

 Google to Launch Android "Marketplace" -- AppStore Knockoff

 According to the Android Developers Blog Google is working on a version of App Store for the Android platform, dubbed the "Android Market".
+Screen shots indicate that there apps may have access to your GPS location, and there is a mention of background running processes, a feature clearly missing in version 2.0 of iPhone.

 Apple Store Credit Unavailable?